How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Use appropriate technology

-It’s important that your organisation uses the most up to date tools and software so as for the employee to be able to fully demonstrate their capabilities and add value to your organisation.
+It’s important that your organization uses the most up to date tools and software so as for the employee to be able to fully demonstrate their capabilities and add value to your organization.

 Working with antiquated systems and out of date software tools will be to the detriment of their work and won’t tolerate for a long period of time this lack of upgrade.